jc402615/SSBU-Season-Generator/README.txt

 -simulation improvements, use record, streaks(tbI), and player tier list(tbI) in calculation -currently, only stock based seasons are supported, but other types can be implemented;
-the only difficulty is setting up the simulation of the matches -although not mandatory, data entry for matches should have safe guards for invalid data entries, such as kills and deaths matching, kills in a match not exceeding the amount of lives, no negative values etc. ---> do with functions that ask for specific values and dont return until they get a valid one
+the only difficulty is setting up the simulation of the matches -although not mandatory, data entry for matches should have safe guards for invalid data entries, such as kills and deaths matching, kills in a match not exceeding the amount of lives, no negative values etc. ---> do with functions that ask for specific values and dont return until they get a valid one -> this also applies to creating a character